Personal notes used as a general recap before the Associate Cloud Engineer exam

 resources: - name: a-special-vm type: compute.v1.instances properties: ... metadata: dependsOn: # <-- [!] - persistent-disk-a

-🛂 Identity-Aware Proxy
+🛂 Identity-Aware Proxy Link to heading

 guard access to your applications and VMs - doc